Optimal Stopping with Expectation Constraints: Optimal Stopping with Expectation Constraints

-To study the measurability of the value function $V$ and derive a dynamic programming principle for $V$ without imposing any continuity condition on reward/constraint functions $f,\pi,g_i,h_i$, we would embed the stopping rules together with the Brownian/state information into an enlarged canonical space and consider their joint distribution as a form of new controls:
+We would like to study the measurability of value function $V$ and derive a dynamic programming principle for $V$ without imposing any continuity condition on functions $f,\pi,g_i$'s and $h_i$'s in time and state variables.
+Inspired by \cite{EHJ_1987}, we will use mapping $ \o \mto \big(\cB_\cd(\o),\cX^{t,\bx}_\cd(\o),\tau(\o)\big) $ to transfer the OSEC onto an enlarged canonical space and regard joint laws of $(\cB_\cd,\cX^{t,\bx}_\cd,\tau)$ as a new type of controls.